Jochem-W/LeagueConvert/README.md

 `Save binary files and textures separately`: save the model as a .gltf, with separate .bin and .png files

 ## config.json
-`IncludeOnly`: a list of wad.client filenames that should be extracted (you want this to be as small as possible, e.g. `includeOnly: ["Aatrox.wad.client"]`)
+`IncludeOnly`: a list of wad.client filenames that should be extracted, extracts everything by default (the smaller this list the faster the conversion, e.g. `includeOnly: ["Aatrox.wad.client"]`)

-`IgnoreMeshes`: here you can specify individual meshes to be ignored for specific skins (an example is given in the default config)
+`IgnoreMeshes`: here you can specify individual meshes to be ignored for specific skins (an example is given in the default config, enabling "Include hidden meshes" overrides this)

 `IgnoreCharacters`: a list of characters that are ignored (you probably don't need to change this)